Unknown Mortal Orchestra

-Unknown Mortal Orchestra (UMO) is a New Zealand psychedelic rock band formed in Auckland, primarily composed of singer, guitarist, and songwriter Ruban Nielson, and bassist Jacob Portrait.
-The band is currently based in Portland, Oregon, United States.
-Nielson started the band in 2010.
-The band's first album was released in 2011 on Fat Possum Records; four subsequent studio albums have been released on Jagjaguwar, the most recent being V (2023).
+Unknown Mortal Orchestra (also known as UMO) is a New Zealand psychedelic rock band from Auckland and now based in Portland, Oregon.
+Fronted by multi-instrumentalist Ruban Nielson, assisted by his brother Kody Nielson and bassist Jacob Portrait, Nielson started the band in 2009, initially as a solo project.
+The band's first album was released in 2011 on Fat Possum Records.

 History

 Inception

-Singer and guitarist Ruban Nielson released the track "Ffunny Ffriends" on his anonymous Bandcamp profile on 17 May 2010.
-No further information was provided and notably, no mention of who created it.
+After forming The Mint Chicks in South Auckland and experiencing success with them, Ruban Nielson moved to the United States in 2007.
+The singer and guitarist released the track "Ffunny Ffrends" on his anonymous Bandcamp profile on 17 May 2010.
+No further information was provided and no mention of who created it.
 Within a day, the song had received significant coverage from independent music blogs such as Pitchfork.
 Through their reposting and attempts to hunt down the creator, Nielson eventually claimed the track as Unknown Mortal Orchestra's.

 Unknown Mortal Orchestra

 The band's debut self-titled album was released 21 June 2011 on Fat Possum Records.
-The album quickly received critical acclaim.
-Ruban promoted a 'Kiwi Edition' of the album on his Instagram, which includes a bonus track.
+The album received critical acclaim.
+Nielson promoted a 'Kiwi Edition' of the album on his Instagram, which includes a bonus track.
 Pitchfork gave the album an 8.1, describing that with "an expert use of space rare for such a lo-fi record, UMO manages a unique immersive and psychedelic quality without relying on the usual array of bong-ripping effects."

 In the spring of 2012, the band won the Taite Music Prize for the album.
 Although the nominated Unknown Mortal Orchestra did not win Best Alternative Album, Nielson took home the title of Best Male Artist at the 47th annual Vodafone New Zealand Music Awards.